How the Audience Module Identifies Viewers

 HubSpot UTK cookie

 The Audience module can also be told who the user is via an email address.
 Audience will look for a URL parameter titled bcemail.
 This is useful with email campaigns with a landing page URL that’s been uniquely generated for tracking purposes.
 If you're sending out a batch email to a list, either from a marketing platform or from a third party email service like MailChimp, you would need to configure the email parameter in the sending platform's settings to dynamically update the link that people click on.
 Audience will then use this email parameter to look up the user server side and sync viewing data.
+The email parameter can also embedded with the player embed code.

 If the Audience plugin does not find an email address via the bcemail URL parameter, it will then check the